 University academic expectations are often very different from the secondary school experience.
 Adjusting to a new educational system can be challenging.
 Here at JMU, we not only hope you will be successful, but we provide a number of academic services (free of charge) for all students.
 The services listed below are excellent resources to more efficiently assist in your academic success.
-Also, you are always encouraged to contact your academic advisor, your professor, and/or the oIP-ISSS for recommendations, assistance and direction.
+Also, you are always encouraged to contact your academic advisor, your professor, and/or ISSS for recommendations, assistance and direction.

 The University Advising office’s goal is to provide accurate and accessible advising to all students to help them plan well to meet all graduation requirements and begin to prepare for their careers and lives after graduation.
 The office oversees the Madison Advising Peers (MAP) program.
 MAPs are JMU students who work in conjunction with faculty advisors by providing supplemental academic advising information and assist other JMU undergraduate students who may have general advising questions, but don't know where to go.
 A MAP can be a supportive and friendly resource for students who feel overwhelmed and confused.

 - Peer Assisted Study Sessions provides supplemental instruction by peers in specific courses.
 Check the website for a complete list of courses.
-Located: Roop Hall, 200.

 - Science and Math Learning Center is a tutoring center for first and second year science and math courses.
-Located: Roop Hall, Room 200.

 - University Writing Center can provide writing consultations on resources for writing strategies and help with writing assignments.
-Located: Warren Hall, 4th floor.

-Disability Services assists the University in creating an accessible community where students with disabilities have an equal opportunity to fully participate in their educational experiences at JMU.
+The office of Disability Services assists the University in creating an accessible community where students with disabilities have an equal opportunity to fully participate in their educational experiences at JMU.

 Learning Strategies Instruction (LSI) enhances the educational outcomes of students through explicit training in various learning strategies which are based on personal strengths and weaknesses, specific course demands and modified according to academic progress or changing needs.
 Topics include but not limited to: reading, note-taking, test-taking and test anxiety, studying, memory, time management, stress management, personalized learning style assessments.
 The web site includes a number of helpful academic tips for success, so check it out.
 Individual appointments can be scheduled at the LSI web site.